0xDBFB7/synchrotron-project/notes.md

 #### What does that mean?

 Amemiya 1996 -> Hettrick, Underwood, Batson & Eckart (1988) -> Hettrick, Underwood 1986, are the sources that describe why this configuration was chosen.

-Having a variable line spacing
+Indeed the rule spacing is varied across the grating.
+Having a variable line spacing seems to be primarily just to simplify the mechanical movement of the gratings and mirrors.
+Rather than having to trace out a complex geometry, VLS means both gratings can just be rotated about their axis.